How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 1. Competence – can the team realistically handle it?

-2. Speed – can it be built in market-conforming time?
+2. Speed – can it be built in a market-compliant time frame?

 4. Quality – are there providers who have already solved the problem better?

-Training speech synthesis on their own is for example unrealistic.
-“If OpenAI rents a nuclear power plant for six weeks to train a model – we cannot do such a thing.”
+Training speech synthesis in-house, for example, is unrealistic.
+"If OpenAI rents a nuclear power plant for six weeks to train a model – we can't do something like that."

-Therefore, the principle is: SaaS first.
+Therefore, the rule is: SaaS first.
 If the product can later be sensibly internalized, the option remains open.

 No Hallucinations: AI with Quality Gates

-Since journalistic integrity is central, Handelsblatt has implemented extensive security layers.
+Since journalistic integrity is central, Handelsblatt has built extensive safety measures.

 For example:

-• Semantic thresholds: Only content that is close enough to the user context is taken into account.
+• Semantic thresholds: Only content that is close enough to the user context is considered.

-• Internal relevance vectors: Articles from the editorial team are prioritized – agency material is only included in a structured manner.
+• Internal relevance vectors: Articles from the editorial team are prioritized – agency material is only included in a structured way.

 • Multimodal validation: A second LLM checks whether the answer is substantively justifiable.

-• “No answer” as a valid response: If no suitable source exists.
+• "No answer" as a valid answer: When no suitable source exists.

 Internal Challenges: Expectations, Misunderstandings, Architecture